 MECOPP – Rights, Responsibilities and Respect (3R’s Project)

-This Trust-funded project will provide legal support to people affected by dementia in order to help them access their rights to Self-Directed Support.
+This Trust-funded project provides legal support to people affected by dementia in order to help them access their rights to Self-Directed Support.

 Self-directed Support (SDS) gives people the power to decide how to manage the money that has been allocated to them if they have social care needs.
 It enables them to make informed choices on what their support looks like and how it is delivered, rather than decisions being made solely by local authorities on their behalf.